 A: If you have never logged into Weave, please contact Amanda Garder at firstname.lastname@example.org for account activation.
 You will then receive an email from Weave with an activation link.
 Use your ATU credentials to log in and remain logged in at least five minutes the first time so that the Weave system will complete your registration.

 A: Use your ATU credentials (user name and password).
 Do not use your full email address.
+It's best to log into OneTech first and follow the link on the Campus Tools card to reach Weave for a hassle-free login.

 A: There are many kinds of documentation possibilities.
 What you use will depend on your program or project.
 However, here are some common document types: